LaunchCodeEducation/launchcode-course-learning-objectives/unit1/lesson05.md

 ## Objectives

-### Functions As Objects
+### Functions As Values

-- Understand and describe how functions in JavaScript can be used as values/objects
+- Understand and describe how functions in JavaScript can be used as values
 - Assign anonyous functions to variables
 - Write a function that takes another function as an input parameter
 - Call a function that takes another function as an input parameter